-In the BOOK OF THE ANZAC MEMORIAL published in 1934.
-The sculpture Sacrifice is described " with great dramatic power it portrays the recumbent form of an Anzac whose soul has passed to the Great Beyond, and whose body, borne aloft upon a shield by his best loved – mother, sister, wife and child – is laid there as a symbol of that spirit which inspired him in life, the spirit of Courage, Endurance and Sacrifice.
-There is no pomp, no vain glory, no glamour in this group; rather is there stark tragedy, grim reality and bitter truth.
+Published in 1934, The Book of the Anzac Memorial, NSW describes the sculpture Sacrifice " with great dramatic power it portrays the recumbent form of an Anzac whose soul has passed to the Great Beyond, and whose body, borne aloft upon a shield by his best loved – mother, sister, wife and child – is laid there as a symbol of that spirit which inspired him in life, the spirit of Courage, Endurance and Sacrifice.
+There is no pomp, no vain glory, no glamour in this group; rather there is stark tragedy, grim reality and bitter truth.
 But it is the truth which tells not only of the brutality of war and of the suffering it engenders, but of the noblest of all human qualities – self-sacrifice for duty."

-Sacrifice is located in the Hall of Silence and, again from the BOOK OF THE ANZAC MEMORIAL, "so that all who enter the Hall of Memory must gaze down upon it, thereby making physical and mental acknowledgement of the spirit which it symbolises..."
+Sacrifice is located in the Hall of Silence.
+A further quote from The Book of the Anzac Memorial "so that all who enter the Hall of Memory must gaze down upon it, thereby making physical and mental acknowledgement of the spirit which it symbolises..."